Terrible Tales provide Fun for Children and Adults

 The museum, which celebrated 120 years as a museum in 2019, also has one of the largest collections of witchcraft paraphernalia, dating back to the early modern period.

 Heritage Officer Dan Clarke said: “Everyone who works in museums, and a few history teachers, I dare say would say Terry Deary changed everything for museums – giving history as it was rather than sanitised.
 For most people, particularly in their 20s and 30s, Horrible Histories were their introduction to history.”

-It’s a project that staff from the museum have been working on for five years.
+It was a project that staff from the museum worked on for five years.
 They first approached the publishers of Horrible Histories to see if they could hold one of their exhibitions, but the museum was too small.

 To their surprise the museum received an email the next day from Terry Deary himself who was interested in working with them because of his interest in the Red Barn Murder on which he wrote a book in the 1970s.
 Woodbridge-based illustrator Glenn Pickering created 24 illustrations to complete the new terrible Tales interpretations.

 Terry freed up two weeks in between books to write the special Terrible Tales.
 Terry has also written special children's book for the museum, Terry Deary's Terrible Tales of Moyse's Hall which is available to buy from the gift shop.

 The makeover was made possible with funding from The friends of Moyse’s Hall Museum and from councillors' locality budgets.

 Winding its way around many of the best bridleways,…

 Dinosaurs are taking over the…